No charges in San Mateo police shooting

 Investigators found that James had rented the sedan near Los Angeles International Airport on Sept.
 26, 2019, and stole the license plate from the Honda before driving to Northern California.

-Several stolen items were recovered from the vehicle, including from stores at the Hillsdale Mall.
+Several stolen items were recovered from the vehicle, including from stores at the Hillsdale Shopping Center.

 Investigators suggested Ramirez followed standard police officer training and guidance in using lethal force due to the perceived threat of the vehicle striking him.